brumar/onionizer/README.md

     return 'something'
 ```

-Onionizer decorator-like are called middlewares.
+Onionizer decorator-like are called middlewares and sometimes referred to as onion layers.

 Features include:
-- possibility to mutate the arguments given to the wrapped function
-- ensure the middleware signature is compatible with the wrapped function
 - middlewares composition (accepting a list of onionizer middlewares and context managers)
+- possibility to mutate the arguments given to the wrapped function in a readable way
+- support for context managers and callable objects

 ## Motivation

 Onionizer is inspired by the onion model of middlewares in web frameworks such as Django, Flask and FastAPI.

-If you are into web developement, you certainly found this pattern very convenient as you plug middlewares to your application to add features such as authentication, logging, etc.
+If you did a bit of web developement, you certainly found this pattern very convenient as you plug middlewares to your application to add features such as authentication, logging, etc.

 **Why not generalize this pattern to any function ?
 That's what Onionizer does.**

 Hopefully, it could nudge communities share code more easily when they are using extensively the same specific API.
 Yes, I am looking at you `openai.ChatCompletion.create`.

-# Installation
+## Installation

 ```bash
 pip install onionizer